MauroAbidalCarrer/diary_and_notes/objectives.md

         - model:
             - Use different branches for each thm/tof (we can probably use groups in the alexnets intead of using multiple alex nets)
         - preprocessing:
-            - Move diff computing in model to reduce VRAM usage
             - add gravity direction
             - add cross axis energy see this [notebook](https://www.kaggle.com/code/wasupandceacar/lb-0-841-5fold-single-model-with-split-sensors)
             - Use demographics in preprocessing?